Appendix 2 – The Poems

 awash of roses drinking pewter rain.

 I said.
-My ears did pleasure tinkled melodies,
+My ears did pleasure melodies, the fiddle’s frenzy,

 one-handed flipped, a pony tip-hooved, danced,

-macaques in jester’s garbs there drummed and pranked,
+macaques in jester’s garb who drummed and pranked,

-from her tent; ethereal made flesh, eyeing skittishness,
+from her tent, an oracle made flesh, eyeing skittishness,

-I sensed, if they should gasp, or clap,
+Onlookers were unsure, I sensed, if they should gasp,

 drawing ragged, burlap blinds